devhubapp/devhub/README.md

 ## Contributing

-Pull Requests, bug reports and feature requests are more than welcome! <br/>
+Bug reports, feature requests and other contributions are more than welcome! <br/>
+Whenever possible, please make a pull request with the implementation instead of just requesting it.

 > If the feature is big, please open an issue first for discussion.